scipy/scipy/doc/source/dev/toolchain.rst

 Python Versions
 ^^^^^^^^^^^^^^^

-SciPy is compatible with several versions of Python.
-Python 2.7 support was dropped for SciPy releases numbered 1.3 and above but is still available in Release 1.2.x. which is a long-term support release.
+SciPy is compatible with several versions of Python, and some specific decisions are still under consideration, especially with regard to future changes.
+Python 2.7 support was dropped for SciPy releases numbered 1.3 and above but is still available in Release 1.2.x, which is a long-term support release.
 [1]_, [2]_.

 ================  =======================================================================